minvws/nl-covid19-coronacheck-website/_questions-in-app/en/16-hoe-worden-mijn-gegevens-gebruikt.md

 - faq-in-app
 showBreadCrumbs: true
 showContact: true
+showOnFAQoverview: true
+featuredHome: true
+featuredHomeIndex: 3
 ---
-The [privacy statement](/en/privacy) outlines how CoronaCheck processes your data.
+The [privacy statement](www.coronacheck.nl/en/privacy) outlines how CoronaCheck processes your data.
 The most important principles:

+- The QR code only contains a minimum amount of personal data
-- Your data is not saved in a central location
+- Your data is not centrally stored anywhere
 - Your GPS or location data is not used or saved
-- The QR code only states when you tested negative